jyu29/CN_demand_forecast_data_process/README.md

 ## 2. How_to_run

->data exposition pipeline build upon jenkins.
+>data refining pipeline build upon jenkins.

 ### 2.1.
 Bulid_EMR_and_get_cluster_IP